jmakoff/deel-test/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+TODO: I think would be good to write method typings via JSDoc